Morgan's Raid: Memorialization

 Kentucky and Indiana have well-marked John Hunt Morgan Heritage Trails that allow tourists to follow the route of Morgan's Raid through their states, along with websites and written tour guides.
 In November 2001, the State of Ohio placed a John Hunt Morgan historical marker on the site of the Ohio State Penitentiary, remembering his imprisonment and daring escape.
-An equestrian statue of General Morgan was erected and dedicated in 1910 in downtown Lexington, Kentucky.
+An equestrian statue of General Morgan was erected and dedicated in 1911 in downtown Lexington, Kentucky.
 Ohio's plans for a similar formal trail finally came to fruition in 2013, when the state erected over 600 directional markers and 56 interpretive signs commemorating the route and the important incidents of the raid.
 Signage was installed during the spring and summer of 2013, in the months leading up to the 150th anniversary of the "Great Raid."

 On the weekend of July 27–28, 2013, communities in Carroll, Jefferson, and Columbiana County, Ohio, held a driving tour to commemorate the 150th anniversary of the raid, with a Civil War era church service, the dedication of a Morgan's Raid Heritage Trail tablet to mark the location of the fighting at Sharp's farm, and events in towns on and near the raid route.

-The oil painting “Morgan’s Raiders” is hung at the Federal Building and US Courthouse in Gainesville, Georgia.
-The painting was made in 1936 by artist Daniel Boza commissioned by the Works Progress Administration (President Franklin Roosevelt administration).
+The oil painting "Morgan's Raiders" is hung at the Federal Building and U.S. Courthouse in Gainesville, Georgia.
+The painting was made in 1936 by artist Daniel Boza, commissioned by the Works Progress Administration (President Franklin Roosevelt administration).